CLI setup reference

 - Google Chat: service account JSON + webhook audience

-- Mattermost plugin: bot token + base URL
+- Mattermost: bot token + base URL

 - Signal: optional